lineadicomando/ansvil/README.md

 > 🇮🇹 [Versione italiana](README.it.md)

-# ANSVIL
+# Ansvil

-**ANSVIL** – *The containerized village for Ansible automation*
+**Ansvil** – *The containerized village for Ansible automation*

-ANSVIL is a lightweight and modular Docker container based on **AlmaLinux**, designed to provide a complete, stable, and portable environment for **Ansible** automation.
+Ansvil is a lightweight and modular Docker container based on **AlmaLinux**, designed to provide a complete, stable, and portable environment for **Ansible** automation.
 It includes:

 - **Ansible**
 - **Code-Server** (VS Code via browser)
 - **Semaphore UI** (web interface for orchestrating Ansible tasks)

-Whether you're writing playbooks, orchestrating tasks, or just trying to survive YAML indentation, **ANSVIL is your safe space for automation**.
+Whether you're writing playbooks, orchestrating tasks, or just trying to survive YAML indentation, **Ansvil is your safe space for automation**.

 ---